Procedure: Project 2 Reaction A

 3. Stir the resulting solution at room temperature for 30 min.

-4. After reaction period, add distilled water (5 mL) to the reaction flask.
+4. After the reaction period, add distilled water (5 mL) to the reaction flask.
 A solid should precipitate.

 5. Collect the precipitate by vacuum filtration and wash it with additional distilled water.

 6. After drying the solid on the Buchner funnel for at least 45 min, determine the mass of the collected solid.

 7. Analyze the product by GC-MS: In a vial, dissolve a half-rice-grain sized amount of solid in ~3 mL ethyl acetate.
 Your instructor will direct you on the use of the instrument.